How to overcome relationship anxiety

 Can anxiety ruin a relationship?

 Yes and yes and yes.
 For a lot of women, relationship anxiety is the primary reason why a relationship fails.
-Behaviors such as jealousy, being controlling and even needy can seriously affect a relationship.
+Behaviors such as jealousy, being controlling, and even being needy can seriously affect a relationship.

 Your partner may feel like you don’t trust him, or are too clingy and therefore doesn’t enjoy the relationship anymore.

 In many ways relationship anxiety triggers a self-fulfilling prophecy.
 What you fear the most is manifested because you fear it so much.